jgerstmayr/EXUDYN/README.rst

 +  \ ``SC.visualizationSettings.exportImages.saveImageFileName = "myFolder/frame"``\

-By default, a consecutive numbering is generated for the image, e.g., 'frame0000.tga, frame0001.tga,...'.
-Note that '.tga' files contain raw image data and therefore can become very large.
+By default, a consecutive numbering is generated for the image, e.g., 'frame0000.png, frame0001.png,...'.
+Note that the standard file format PNG with ending '.png' uses compression libraries included in glfw, while the alternative TGA format produces '.tga' files which contain raw image data and therefore can become very large.

 To create animation files, an external tool FFMPEG is used to efficiently convert a series of images into an animation.
 => see theDoc.pdf !